spotlightpa/poor-richard/content/about/_index.md

 [[blocks]]
-layout = "series"
+layout = "impact"
-title = "Journalism that Gets Results" series = ["Mariner East pipeline", "The PSERS Scandal"] [blocks.cta] url = "/investigations/" copy = "See More About Our Impact"
+title = "Journalism that Gets Results" series = ["Mariner East pipeline", "The PSERS Scandal"] image = "2024/01/01jv-4sqp-ts1v-9498.jpeg" url = "/about/impact/" actionText = "Read our investigations" body = "Short intro paragraph about transparency, accountability, and results.
+One featured story with image, description, and link to series.
+3-4 statements of impact with link to story / series"

 [[blocks]]
 title = "Spotlight PA Team & Partners"